pscally1005/pscally1005.github.io/_posts/draft/2026-08-26-mug-brownie.markdown

 - - Optionally top with chocolate chips, <a href='/misc/nuts'>nuts</a>, <a href='/misc/fruit#raisins'>raisins</a>, or flaky salt.
 Let cool for 1 minute before eating.
 - <img src='/assets/Food/Healthier Dessert/Mug Brownie/cooked.jpg' alt='' class='instruction-image'>
 Notes:
-- Make sure to use a mug where the brownie batter can expand by at least its raw height and not spill out over the top of the mug.
+- Make sure to use a mug where the brownie batter can expand by at least twice its raw height and not spill out over the top of the mug.

 - Adding 1/2 tbsp (7.5 g) of chocolate chips will make the nutrition facts looks as follows:<b></b>
 - |